kabradshaw1/react-typescript-redux/README.md

 ## Purpose

-This project is entented for me to give myself practice writing test, the TypeScript Language, and Redux.
+This project is entented for me to give myself practice writing tests, the TypeScript Language, and Redux.

+## Tests